King James Version: Authorised Version

-There were several printings of the Authorized Version in Amsterdam—one as late as 1715 which combined the Authorized Version translation text with the Geneva marginal notes; one such edition was printed in London in 1649.
-During the Commonwealth a commission was established by Parliament to recommend a revision of the Authorized Version with acceptably Protestant explanatory notes, but the project was abandoned when it became clear that these would nearly double the bulk of the Bible text.
-After the English Restoration, the Geneva Bible was held to be politically suspect and a reminder of the repudiated Puritan era.
-Furthermore, disputes over the lucrative rights to print the Authorized Version dragged on through the 17th century, so none of the printers involved saw any commercial advantage in marketing a rival translation.
-The Authorized Version became the only then current version circulating among English-speaking people.
+There were several printings of the Authorised Version in Amsterdam—one as late as 1715 which combined the Authorised Version translation text with the Geneva marginal notes; one such edition was printed in London in 1649.
+During the Commonwealth a commission was established by Parliament to recommend a revision of the Authorised Version with acceptably Protestant explanatory notes.

 A small minority of critical scholars were slow to accept the latest translation.
 Hugh Broughton, who was the most highly regarded English Hebraist of his time but had been excluded from the panel of translators because of his utterly uncongenial temperament, issued in 1611 a total condemnation of the new version.
-He especially criticized the translators' rejection of word-for-word equivalence and stated that "he would rather be torn in pieces by wild horses than that this abominable translation (KJV) should ever be foisted upon the English people".
-Walton's London Polyglot of 1657 disregards the Authorized Version (and indeed the English language) entirely.
+He especially criticised the translators' rejection of word-for-word equivalence and stated that "he would rather be torn in pieces by wild horses than that this abominable translation (KJV) should ever be foisted upon the English people".
+Walton's London Polyglot of 1657 disregards the Authorised Version (and indeed the English language) entirely.
 Walton's reference text throughout is the Vulgate.

 The Vulgate Latin is also found as the standard text of scripture in Thomas Hobbes's Leviathan of 1651.
 Hobbes gives Vulgate chapter and verse numbers (e.g., Job 41:24, not Job 41:33) for his head text.
 In Chapter 35: "The Signification in Scripture of Kingdom of God", Hobbes discusses Exodus 19:5, first in his own translation of the Vulgar Latin, and then subsequently as found in the versions he terms "... the English translation made in the beginning of the reign of King James", and "The Geneva French" (i.e. Olivétan).
 Hobbes advances detailed critical arguments why the Vulgate rendering is to be preferred.
 For most of the 17th century the assumption remained that, while it had been of vital importance to provide the scriptures in the vernacular for ordinary people, nevertheless for those with sufficient education to do so, Biblical study was best undertaken within the international common medium of Latin.
-It was only in 1700 that modern bilingual Bibles appeared in which the Authorized Version was compared with counterpart Dutch and French Protestant vernacular Bibles.
+It was only in 1700 that modern bilingual Bibles appeared in which the Authorised Version was compared with counterpart Dutch and French Protestant vernacular Bibles.